 d.
 Design a DRL model on top of RNN model to refine the RNN model by considering the short-time gyroscope accuracy, the moving velocity obtained from acoustic signals and the human arm motion model in reward function.

 e.
 Suppose every user has to train her own RNN model.
 How to justify the training process for each user is efficient?

+Perhaps the concept of federated learning could help.
+We train a universal model first for all first-time users.
+Users would further refine their local model while simply using the device, because it is a DRL based algorithm.
+Counter-wise, local users’ models could also be uploaded to the server and help update the universal model. （饼已经画的很大，是否还要Fed learning的概念？）

 f.
 How to scale the system to different users and/or different environments?